w3f/polkadot-wiki/docs/kusama-statemine-ledger.md

 - Connect and unlock your Ledger device.
 - If asked, allow the manager on your device by pressing both buttons on the YES screen.
 - Search for Statemine in the app catalog.
-- Install either the normal (light) version or the XL version.
+- If you are using a Ledger Nano S, install either the normal (light) version or the XL version.
+For Ledger Nano X, there will only be one app available.

 Please proceed to the [usage instructions](#using-on-polkadot-js-apps) below.